hassonor/docker-cores/docker-and-k8s-ud/README.md

 * `docker volume rm VOL_NAME`: **Remove a Volume** by its' name (or ID).
 * `docker volume prune`: **Remove all unused Volumes(i.e. not connected to a currently running or stopped container).

+### Volume Usage Scenarios

+* Store log files Outside of container
+* Store database files outside of container
+* Link source code to container
+* And Many more Scenarios...

 ## Networks / Requests

 ___